ashercsulb/isx45-IntAppDev/tutorials/ejs.md

 ## 6. View Network Traffic / Compare regular Post vs. AJAX Post
-From your browswer, open Developer Tools --> Network
+From your browser, open Developer Tools --> Network
 Test your application on both form types.
 Review the request and response messages.
 Notice how small the response is for AJAX calls.